Machfive916 review of Paul B Johnson Desert Fox DGC

 The current design has a couple of holes that are rough because they are new holes cut from thick woods, but I am sure they will clean up nicely.

 The pro tees are a good challenge for pros and the am tees are just right for ams in my opinion.

 If you like good, hole-in-the-wall type BBQ I recommend Rose's BBQ which is 9 miles north of PBJohnson on Hwy 49.
-The turkey leg is the best!
+The turkey leg is the best, ribs are tasty too.

 Rest Stop to Stretch My Legs

 I loved the island hole over the lake a very nice shot.